 How will the Bond be recorded?

 The bond purchases will be recorded using the commonly practiced method of proper accounting procedures referred to as “book entry.”
 All investments and payments will be recorded into the temple’s accounting records.
 Additionally, everyone will receive a receipt document for the bond purchase.
+The receipt document will be sent out to bond holders in February 2022.

 Can anyone purchase this Bond?